BenjiTrapp/benjitrapp.github.io/_attacks/2024-06-07-red-windows-api.md

 ## GetModuleFileName

-The GetModuleFileName API in C++ is typically used to retrieve the full path of the executable file of a running process.
-While it may not be directly related to cybersecurity or penetration testing, it can be useful in those fields to gather information about the running processes on a system.
+The GetModuleFileName API in C++ is generally employed to obtain the full path of a running process's executable file.
+Though not specifically tailored for cybersecurity or penetration testing, it can be beneficial in these areas for collecting information about active processes on a system.

-Here's a simple C++ code example that demonstrates how to use the GetModuleFileName API to retrieve the full path of the executable for a specified process using its Process ID (PID).
-This information can be valuable in security auditing and process monitoring scenarios.
+Here’s a straightforward C++ code example illustrating how to use the GetModuleFileName API to retrieve the full path of an executable for a given process using its Process ID (PID).
+This information can be crucial in security auditing and process monitoring contexts.

 [Learn Microsoft Link](https://learn.microsoft.com/de-de/windows/win32/api/libloaderapi/nf-libloaderapi-getmodulefilenamea)